Nevada, Missouri: History

 In the early 20th century, the town attracted many enthusiasts of what was known as the New Thought Movement.
 In 1905 the Weltmer Auditorium was the site of the Fifth Annual Convention of the New Thought Federation, held on September 26–29, 1905.
 Ernest Weltmer, the eldest son of Sidney A. Weltmer, was Secretary of the Federation and helped open the convention.
 Among the several speakers from across the country was Grace Mann Brown, and entertainment was provided by singers including the Weltmer Quartette.
 Mrs. Brown served as President of the Federation the following year.
 In 1916, New Thought followers returned to Nevada for the second International Conference of the movement, and Sidney A. Weltmer was among the speakers.

-After Weltmer's death and the Institute's closure in 1933, the mansion was sold for use as a funeral home.
+After Weltmer's death and the institute's closure in 1933, the mansion was sold for use as a funeral home.
 By late 2004, the building was slated for demolition to redevelop the site.
 Although some residents were interested in its history and the Weltmer Institute, the building was never nominated as a significant historic building or classified for preservation.
 The City Council approved it being scheduled to be demolished in late 2004 for other development.

 Significant historic properties in Nevada include the Infirmary Building, Missouri State Hospital Number 3, Vernon County Courthouse, and Vernon County Jail, Sheriff's House and Office, which are also listed on the National Register of Historic Places.

+2025 tornado

+On April 2, 2025, an EF1 tornado struck the city, damaging homes and other buildings in Nevada.

 Geography

 Nevada is located in central Vernon County at the intersection of US routes 71 and 54.
+I-49 runs through Nevada concurrent with US 71.

 According to the United States Census Bureau, the city has a total area of 9.06 sqmi, of which 8.98 sqmi is land and 0.08 sqmi is water.